dimi309/clunker/README.md

 The project is basically a program, written in Rust, which loads a model of a goat from a .glb (gltf) file and renders it using the Vulkan API, also playing a short sound read from an .ogg file.
 The goat is very basic and so are the shaders.
-I just clone the codebase and use it as a starting point for other projects.
-It is by no means a complete game engine or library.
+This is by no means a complete game engine or library but rather just an experiment on using the [vulkan_helper](https://github.com/dimi309/vulkan_helper) from Rust.

 ![clunker](clunker-logo.png)